Ngizim people

-The Ngizim people (Ngizmawa, Ngezzim) live in Yobe State, northeastern Nigeria.
-As of 1993, there were an estimated 80,000 Ngizim.
+The Ngizim people (Ngizmawa, Ngezzim, Ngijim, Ngujam, Ngazar, Nkazzar, Ngisam) live in Yobe State, northeastern Nigeria.
+As of 1993, there were an estimated 100,000 Ngizim.
 The tribe lives primarily in Potiskum, the largest city in Yobe State and originally a Ngizim town, as well as the areas to the east and south of the city.
 Ngizim populations once inhabited parts of Borno and Jigawa states, but have since lost their cultural identity after being assimilated into other ethnic groups.
 The Ngizim speak a Chadic language also called Ngizim.